ManishMadan2882/bluenotes/README.md

 ## Feedback
 If you encounter any bugs or have any suggestions for improvements, please open an issue on the GitHub repository.
-Feel free to create issues and Contribute to this repo.
+Feel free to Contribute to this repo 🙏